Copy File operation copies a blob or file to a destination file within the storage account.

 ||Optional.
 Name-value pairs associated with the file as metadata.
 If no name-value pairs are specified, the operation will copy the metadata from the source blob or file to the destination file.
 If one or more name-value pairs are specified, the destination file is created with the specified metadata, and the metadata is not copied from the source blob or file.
 Metadata names must adhere to the naming rules for C# identifiers.

 Note that file metadata specified via the File service is not accessible from an SMB client.

 ||Required.
 Specifies the URL of the source file or blob, up to 2 KB in length.

-To copy a file to another file within the same storage account, you may use Shared Key to authenticate the source file.
-If you are copying a file from another storage account, or if you are copying a blob from the same storage account or another storage account, then you must authenticate the source file or blob using a shared access signature.
-If the source is a public blob, no authentication is required to perform the copy operation.
+To copy a file to another file within the same storage account, you may use Shared Key to authorize the source file.
+If you are copying a file from another storage account, or if you are copying a blob from the same storage account or another storage account, then you must authorize the source file or blob using a shared access signature.
+If the source is a public blob, no authorization is required to perform the copy operation.
 A file in a share snapshot can also be specified as a copy source.

 Here are some examples of source object URLs:

 The response includes an HTTP status code and a set of response headers.